 Formerly, the total foreclosure process could take up to three years.
 Recently, the banks and the courts have sped up their processes.
 The time for a typical foreclosure has easily been cut in half.
 You could find yourself out on the street in as little as 6 months if you fail to take any action at all!

-Contact Ms. Budnik immediately upon receiving a notice of default.
+Contact Ms. Budnik immediately for a free consultation upon receiving any of the above notices.
 Preserve your defenses to foreclosure!

 Has your spouse recently passed away?
 And have you received a Notice of Default as a result of the death of your spouse?